revive-adserver/revive-adserver/README.txt

     Credits:
     ------------------------------------------------------------------------
-    Thanks to Marcus Baker for allowing m3 Media Services Ltd to distribute Simple Test for PHP along with OpenX.
+    Thanks to Marcus Baker for allowing OpenX Limited to distribute Simple Test for PHP along with OpenX.
 Simple Test is distributed under the Open Group Test Suite License.
 Please see the Simple Test LICENSE file in the lib/simpletest/ directory for details.

     This product includes the phpSniff library, which is distributed under the GNU Lesser General Public License.
 Please see the the phpSniff